-Slightly Off Key Stringalongs, which practices every week, is the brainchild of Carol Moser.
-Carol first heard a ukulele band at an Assistance League conference in 2009.
-She taught herself how to play “Ain’t No Bugs On Me” and then rewrote the song to become “There Ain’t No Gals Like Us” the band’s theme song.
+Slightly Off Key Stringalongs is the brainchild of Carol Moser, who first heard a ukulele band at a National Assistance League conference in 2009.
+She taught herself how to play “Ain’t No Bugs On Me” and then rewrote the song to become “There Ain’t No Gals Like Us,” which is now the theme song.

-This philanthropic outreach program touches the hearts of so many individuals housed in nursing facilities but in truth, it makes the SOKS members think of the song “Ain’t We Got Fun”!!
+This philanthropic outreach program touches the hearts of so many individuals, but, in truth, it makes our members think of the song “Ain’t We Got Fun”!

 “My mother hasn’t sung in four years, and hasn’t spoken in three months, but she sang the songs today!”